MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/update-visual-studio-extension.md

    ![Screenshot that shows a shared project containing all source files.](media/update-visual-studio-extension/source-files-in-shared-project.png)

-1. Move metadata files (for example, release notes, license, and icons) and Visual Studio Command Table (VSCT) files to a shared directory.
+1. Move metadata files (for example, release notes, license, and icons) and VSCT files to a shared directory.
 Then add them as linked files to the VSIX project.
 Note that the shared directory is separate from the shared project.

    ![Screenshot that shows selections for adding metadata and V S C T files as linked files.](media/update-visual-studio-extension/add-linked-items-to-vsix.png)